 To make the Dirty Dozen™ list as useful as possible, we present data on the fruits and vegetables that consumers are more likely to purchase.
 We combined kale and collard greens into single item called "leafy greens."
 Corn on the cob and frozen corn are listed as "sweet corn."

-“Organic” is a designation used by the U.S. Department of Agriculture National Organic Program to certify food that was produced without synthetic chemicals or fertilizers, genetic engineering, radiation or sewage sludge.
+Organic is a designation used by the USDA National Organic Program to certify food that was produced without synthetic chemicals or fertilizers, genetic engineering, radiation or sewage sludge.

-No. Americans are likely polluted with far more pesticides than current studies report.
-Agribusiness and pesticide companies are not required to determine whether their chemicals are present in people, not even for compounds that widely contaminate the food supply.
-The U.S. Centers for Disease Control and Prevention’s national biomonitoring program has likely only scratched the surface in its efforts to determine the human body burden of pesticides.
+No, Americans are likely polluted with far more pesticides than current studies report.
+Agribusiness and pesticide companies are not required to determine whether their chemicals are present in people, not even for compounds that widely found in the the food supply.
+The CDC’s national biomonitoring program has likely only scratched the surface in its efforts to determine the human body burden of pesticides.